marcusgaspar/IoTDemos/IoTHubAndAzureMaps/README.md

 1. In the new panel update the `Subscriber Endpoint` field with the value from the deployment output named `geofence Alerts Logic App Endpoint`.
 1. Click the `Confirm Selection` button.
 1. Click the `Create` button.

-### Azure Maps Solution

-If you would like to customize the Azure Maps solution, the source code is available under `azuremaps\src`.

-To deploy your updated solution to the existing resource via Visual Studio, complete the following steps:

-1. In the [Azure portal](https://portal.azure.com/) select the `Resource Group` you created earlier.
-1. Select the `App Service` resource.
-1. Select `Get Publish Profile` from the top navigation.
-1. Open Visual Studio.
-1. From the top menu click the `File | Open | Project/Solution`.
-1. Open `azuremaps\src\AzureMapsDemo.sln`.
-1. From the left navigation, right click on `AzureMapsDemo.Web` and click `Publish`.
-1. Click `Import Profile` from the bottom left.
-1. Select the publish profile you downloaded in the earlier step.
-1. Wait for the deployment to be completed.

-### Azure App Service Web App

-### Azure Logic App - Send Device Telemetry

-### Azure Event Grid - Configure Telemetry on IoTHub

-### Azure Logic App - Create GeoFence Alerts

-#### Create GeoFence Alert: Entering Geofence area

-#### Create GeoFence Alert: Exiting Geofence area

-### Azure Azure Maps - Configure GeoFence Event Grid on Azure Maps